 Men often feel anxious and a failure if they can’t sexually please their partner.
 They try too hard, the anxiety increases and it’s happened again.
 This causes you to be disconnected and not present – and I am sure you partner most likely picks up on this.
 Focus on connecting with your partner and being present with her.

-If you would like help to last longer in bed visit this page: premature ejaculation and last longer in bed.
+If you would like help to last longer in bed visit this page: Treatment for premature ejaculation.